fenetikm/fenetikm.github.io/controlled-fields/slides.md

 ### Current Solution

 - To work with Entity Validation we must jump through some hoops:
-- On the entity form display ui, check for controlled fields, and save the value of required for all into third party settings, remove the required setting from FieldConfid
+- On the entity form display UI, check for controlled fields, and save the value of required for all into third party settings, remove the required setting from FieldConfig
-- FieldConfig is an entity (yeah!)
+- FieldConfig is an entity (yeah!), so:
   - hook_entity_prepare_form to set required on the form depending on tps
-  - hook_entity_presave to setRequired(FALSE) and save into third party settings
+  - hook_entity_presave to setRequired(FALSE) and save specified value into third party settings
 - Custom recursive validation, checks to see which fields are showing, checks required setting if applicable
 - Add in required class to fields to show what is required
 - (@todo) Add in JS to add the required attribute to input fields